Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Performance Metrics

 In our results, we will seek to measure the attenuation of telemetry signals as they penetrate the plasma layer left after applying a pulsed electric field.
 Because the properties are not uniform across the thickness of the hypersonic plasma, it is difficult to measure the attenuation exactly.
 The attenuation is not only dependent on the local plasma frequency but also on the thickness of the plasma layer itself.
 Rather, we can estimate the signal attenuation by assuming that the hypersonic plasma thickness on top of the cathode can be approximated as an uniform slab of plasma with average properties measured from our solution.

+{To facilitate this analysis, we first introduce operational definitions for the distinct plasma regions observed in the flowfield.
+The boundary between the non-neutral sheath and the quasi-neutral plasma is defined as the largest distance from the surface where the local net charge density $\rho_{\rm c}$ exceeds 1\% of the peak electron density found in the adjacent bulk (quasi-neutral) plasma layer.
+Based on this threshold, we define the ``sheath thickness'' $d_{\rm s}$ as the normal distance from the cathode surface to this boundary.
+Consequently, the ``plasma thickness'' $d_{\rm p}$ is defined as the remaining distance extending from the sheath boundary to the shock front.}

 In this case, the relationship between the signal intensity $I_0$ and the intensity that reaches the vehicle surface $I$ (transmitted) has the following expression taken from \cite{cpc:2006:jin} for a non-magnetized uniform plasma:

-where $I/I_0$ is the ratio of transmitted and incident signal intensity, $d_{\rm p}$ is the plasma layer thickness, $\omega_{\rm p}$ is the circular plasma frequency, $\omega_{\rm s}$ is the signal circular frequency and $\nu_{\rm en}$ is the electron-neutral collision frequency.
-The plasma layer thickness $x$ is here measured as the plasma thickness left on top of the cathode sheath (the region depleted of electrons).
+where $I/I_0$ is the ratio of transmitted and incident signal intensity, $d_{\rm p}$ is the plasma layer thickness {defined above}, $\omega_{\rm p}$ is the circular plasma frequency, $\omega_{\rm s}$ is the signal circular frequency and $\nu_{\rm en}$ is the electron-neutral collision frequency.
 The collision frequency is obtained from the average electron number density and electron mobility in this region to evaluate Eq. (\ref{eqn:atten}).

 Another parameter that we will use is the average power deposition to the plasma due to the pulsed electric field divided by the cathode surface area.
 This is computed as follows:

 with $\cal P$ the power per cathode area, $\cal T$ the period of one cycle (0.05 ms), $\Vol$ the volume of the computational domain, and $S$ is the surface area of the cathode touching the plasma.